Use the links here to download a copy of GardenCAD.

 Please note that there are two versions of GardenCAD – an Imperial version suitable for work in the USA (where you enter distances in decimal feet) and a metric version (for working in mm as the base unit of measure).
-The commands and method of operation in each is identical; it’s just that the symbol libraries are sized appropriately for base units (mm for metric and decimal feet for Imperial).
+The commands and method of operation in each are identical; it’s just that the symbol libraries are sized appropriately for base units (mm for metric and decimal feet for Imperial).
 Please make sure that you test a version suitable for the units you use when designing.

-Mac users: If you want to use GardenCAD on a Mac, you will need to acquire Windows emulator software such as CrossOver, Parallels, Fusion etc.
+Mac users: If you want to use GardenCAD on a Mac, you will need to acquire Windows emulator software such as CrossOver, Parallels, Fusion, etc.

 Metric version of GardenCAD

 - Click here to download a copy of GardenCAD metric as a 7Zip file.
 To unpack the file and uncover the GardenCAD setup file, you will need to use 7Zip – click to download 7Zip – it is a free file compression tool, well worth installing.
 Use it whenever you need to send big files across the Internet.

 - GardenCAD Metric ZIP as a Zip file.
 To unpack, use WinZip – a commercial (not free) compression tool.

 - Click here to download a copy of GardenCAD metric as an exe file – some firewalls may block the download of exe files.
 If so, use one of the file formats above.

 Imperial version of GardenCAD [for use in USA]